nukata/lisp-in-dart/README.md

 # Lisp in Dart

-This is a small Lisp interpreter I wrote the original in 2015 (H27) in Dart 1.9.
+This is a small Lisp interpreter in Dart.
+In 2015 (H27), I wrote the first version in Dart 1.9.
 It had been presented under the MIT License at
 <http://www.oki-osk.jp/esc/dart/lisp.html> (broken link)
 until the spring of 2017 (H29).
-I slightly modified it to match Dart 2.0 and made the repository in GitHub in 2018 (H30).
+In 2018 (H30), I slightly modified it to match Dart 2.0 and made the repository in GitHub.

 Now in 2019 (R1), I found the old hack in `Sym` class